cmsmlab/droplet-network-model/README.md

 Use the .xyz file (default is a .ovito file) and view it in visualization software of your choice.
 The end of the simulation at 250 seconds should look like so:
 ![](images/githubpic5.png)

-## This julia script is created by Nathaniel Markusic as part of an undergraduate research project funded by NSF/DMREF award under grant number CMMI 2119716.
-This support is gratefully acknowledged.